 After this explosion of color, Tom and Ellen both meet up with their respective loves.
 John proposes to Ellen, and Tom tells Anne that Hal is married.
 She is positively gleeful at the news!
 She has been in love with Tom for ages.
 So Tom proposes.

 Both Bowens return home but they aren’t as ecstatic as newly engaged people generally are.
 Neither one wants to break up the act, and they aren’t sure if they will make good spouses after so many years alone.

-It goes without saying in the film that Ellen would have to retire from the stage if she married John.
+It goes without saying in the film that Ellen would have to retire from the stage if she married John (for more on that, read History Through Hollywood: 4th Edition about women in the workforce).
 So Tom says that if she gets married, he and Anne will start their own act.
 Ellen gets mad and decides to call off her engagement.
 She wants to marry John, but she says that it is “terribly unfair” that Tom and Anne can travel the world dancing together and “having all the fun” while she is stuck at home.
 (It’s unusual for a woman in a classic film to make that argument.)
 Plus, she and Tom have worked so hard together for so long, and she doesn’t want to give it all up.

 One can imagine Adele Astaire having this same conversation with her brother twenty years earlier…

 Ellen has now talked herself out of marrying John, and Tom thinks he’d better release Anne, too.
 But they don’t feel very happy.
 The next day is the royal wedding.
 Tom and Ellen watch the festivities from the street.